otidev/roadrunner/README.md

 - Line rendering
 - Simple image loading (with the help of stb_image(_write).h) and rendering
 - A endianness switcher (from RGBA to ABGR)

+## Problems

+- Sometimes line rendering breaks the program
+- Rotation is a bit faulty